crawl/crawl/README.md

 Current features that differ from vanilla crawl:

-Multiple difficulty levels:
+# Multiple difficulty levels: (multiple_difficulty_levels=true)
-  to enable in init.txt: multiple_difficulty_levels=true
-  when starting a game, it will ask the player for what difficulty level they want to play. difficulty levels:
+When starting a game, the player will be asked for what difficulty level they want to play.

+- difficulty levels:
-    easy:
+  - easy:
-      monsters have 20% less health.
+    - monsters have 20% less health.
-      monsters do 20% less damage.
+    - monsters do 20% less damage.
-      monsters have 20% slower attack
+    - monsters have 20% slower attack
-    standard:
+  - standard:
-      monsters behave exactly as in vanilla crawl
+    - monsters behave exactly as in vanilla crawl
-    challenge:
+  - challenge:
-      monsters have 10% more health
+    - monsters have 10% more health
-      monsters do 10% more damage
+    - monsters do 10% more damage
-      monsters have 10% faster attack
+    - monsters have 10% faster attack
-    nightmare:
+  - nightmare:
-      monsters have 20% more health
+    - monsters have 20% more health
-      monsters do 20% more damage
+    - monsters do 20% more damage
-      monsters have 20% faster attack
+    - monsters have 20% faster attack

+# Different experience sources: (different_experience_sources=true)
+Instead of only getting experience from killing monsters, this option introduces several alternatives, opening up new playstyles.

+- You will gain experience from killing monsters
+- You will gain experience for each new floor that you enter
+- You will gain experience from drinking experience potions that appear once on each floor, based on the floor you drink them on.
+In other words, saving the experience potion to drink on a lower floor will give greater experience.
+- You will gain experience from pacifying monsters (like before)

+However, experience doesn't stack up like before.
+The amount of experience gained from any of these things are relative to the difficulty of the challenge and level of the player.
+It's balanced in a way that if you only focussed on killing monsters, you'd end up with about the same experience that you would in normal crawl.
+On the other hand, you can get a comparable level of experience just focussing on diving as deep as you can and avoiding most monsters.
+But if you do both, you'll not gain any additional experience.
+Another example: if you collect a bunch of experience potions and drink them all one after another on a deep dungeon level, your first few will give you a bunch of experience, but each following potion will rapidly diminish in how much experience it provides.

-To Do:
+## To Do:
-  one hit kill protection
+- one hit kill protection
-  foodless mode
+- foodless mode
-  unlimited basic ammo mode
+- unlimited basic ammo mode
+- level cap removal
+- spell power cap removal
+- instant rest